cardstack/cardwallet/README.md

 8. Open `cardwallet/ios/Rainbow.xcworkspace` in XCode.

 9. Run the project by clicking the play button.

+## How to run the project on Android

+Follow steps 1 through 4 from the iOS steps above, then:

+5. Run `bundle exec fastlane sync_google_service_info`

+6. Run `yarn android`

+7. Launch an Android emulator or connect a test device

 ## How to run the tests